kent-state-university-libraries/Mirador/README.md

 # Mirador

-Omeka plugin to display TIFF images in Mirador IIIF viewer
+Omeka plugin to display TIFF images for an item in Mirador IIIF viewer.
+Provides an IIIF Presentation and Search endpoint for your Omeka items, and displays the item's files in a Mirador Viewer.

 ## Install